DavidDontKnow/a-sql-to-my-tracker/README.md

 ## Description

-An employee tarcker using mySQL12
+An employee tracker using mySQL12

 ## Table of Contents